earthlab/earthpy/CONTRIBUTING.rst

 Install the package
 ^^^^^^^^^^^^^^^^^^^

-Once your earthpy-dev environment is activated, install EarthPy in editable mode, along with the development requirements and pre-commit hooks::
+Once your earthpy-dev environment is activated, install Matplotcheck in editable mode, along with the development requirements and pre-commit hooks::

     $ pip install -e .